Tip: A bash alias for copying from the web

 alias '$'=''

 But what about variables?
 Aren't these prefixed with a dollar sign?
-This alias won't break your scripts, as aliases replace only the first word of each simple command.
+This bash alias won't break your scripts, as aliases replace only the first word of each simple command.
 Simply put, the only dollar sign that will be replaced is the one at the beginning of the line.

 More like this